The New York Times Book Review

 The New York Times Book Review (NYTBR) is a weekly paper-magazine supplement to the Sunday edition of The New York Times in which current non-fiction and fiction books are reviewed.
 It is one of the most influential and widely read book review publications in the industry.
-The offices are located near Times Square in New York City.
+The magazine's offices are located near Times Square in New York City.